Roles and Responsibilities

 Next season’s coaches

 - Come to all evaluations and ensure he/she sees all players over the course of the evaluations.
-Take notes on players that she/he feels should make the team.
+Take notes on players that he/she feels should make the team.

 ParentsParents should familiarize themselves with all the material in this chapter and discuss it with their children who will be attending evaluations.
-Together, a decision should be made as to whether the child wants to participate in the evaluations and, if so, whether they wish to try out for Metro, Gold or Silver.
+Together, a decision should be made as to whether the child wants to participate in the evaluations and, if so, whether they wish to try out for Metro, Div 1 or Div 2.
 Players who opt not to attend will be placed on a House team once they have registered for the following season.

 At the evaluations, it is the parent’s job to ensure that players arrive on time and with the necessary equipment (boots, shin pads, jacket, water, etc.), and to prepare them for the evaluation process.